7 Positive Effects of Uterine Fibroid Embolization

 2. Chronic Pain

 Some women with fibroids may experience agonizing periods, slight aches in their thighs, back pain or a bloating or fullness feeling in their lower stomach area.
-These pains each point to a different warning sign noted by the body.
-For example, menstrual cramps during a period may be common for some individuals, but for women with fibroids, this pain may be caused by large clots of blood pushing through the cervix.
-Cramps may also be caused by the uterus trying to push out a submucosal fibroid that is in the cavity of the uterus.
+Fibroids and pain each point to a different warning signaling from the body.
+For example, menstrual cramps during a period may be common for some individuals, but for women with fibroids, this pain may be due to large clots of blood pushing through the cervix.
+Cramps may also be a result of the uterus trying to push out a submucosal fibroid that is in the cavity of the uterus.
 Also, some fibroids become so big they begin to push on nerves and blood vessels that extend out to the legs, which causes significant leg pain and discomfort.
-A wonderful benefit of UFE is that the pain associated with fibroids dwindles within a brief length of time post-procedure.
+A wonderful benefit of UFE is that the pain you associate with fibroids dwindles within a brief length of time post-procedure.

-Menorrhagia, the heavy or prolonged menstrual bleeding associated with fibroids, can cause women to become anemic, sometimes to the point of requiring a blood transfusion.
-Women may feel tired and dizzy from their anemia.
+Menorrhagia, the heavy menstrual bleeding people associate with fibroids, can cause women to become anemic, sometimes to the point of requiring a blood transfusion.
+Fatigue and dizzyness is common for women due to their anemia and fibroids.
 This is due to the loss of iron which carries oxygen throughout the bloodstream.
 However, once the fibroids are eliminated, heavy bleeding will diminish.
 As a result, your body is able to recover and you can build up your iron reserves gradually, without the threat of further heavy blood loss.

 Fibroid symptoms such as heavy bleeding, pelvic pain, uncontrollable urination, and bloating, can make sex less than a pleasurable experience.
-Since fibroids shrink soon after UFE, the pain and discomfort from sex generally improves.
-Additionally, the removal of the fibroids allows the uterus to better contract, so a woman’s sexual experience should improve markedly after UFE.
-Perhaps most important, UFE has little to no effect on a woman’s hormonal status, so the level of sexual desire is maintained rather than decreased.
+Since fibroids shrink soon after UFE, the pain and discomfort from sex and fibroids generally improves.
+Additionally, the removal of the fibroids allows the uterus to better contract.
+This results in a woman’s sexual experience notably improving after UFE.
+Perhaps most important, UFE has little to no effect on a woman’s hormonal status.
+As the level of sexual desire is typically maintains rather than decreases.

 5. Body Image